 Make sure to do your research before you jump into a subprime loan.
 Remember, this type of financing can be great for people with less than excellent credit but can also come with downfalls.

 If you have a subprime loan and are in fear of going into foreclosure, contact Law Zebra.
-We are here to help you through to the best possible outcome.
+Our consumer protection lawyers are here to help you through to the best possible outcome.